Skip to content

 Control and mitigation:

-The following are the services provided by ACPRO for the monitoring, assessment and estimation of annual doses due to radon gas exposure.
+The following indicates the services provided by ACPRO for the control, assessment and estimation of doses. assessment and estimation of annual doses due to exposure to radon gas.

 Radon gas in workplaces

-Radon gas is a colourless, odourless, tasteless radioactive gas that forms naturally from the radioactive transformation of uranium in the earth’s crust; It can accumulate in enclosed spaces such as dwellings, buildings and workplaces; Prolonged exposure to radon at elevated levels is associated with an increased risk of lung cancer; To ensure the safety of workers in places where radon accumulation may occur, it is important to carry out measurement and monitoring campaigns;
+Radon gas is a colourless, odourless, tasteless radioactive gas that forms naturally in the earth’s crust. odourless and tasteless, which is formed naturally from the radioactive transformation of uranium. a13> the radioactive transformation of the uranium present in the Earth’s crust.
+It can accumulate in enclosed spaces such as homes, buildings and places of work.
+Prolonged exposure to radon at high levels is associated with an a9> increase in the risk of lung cancer.
+To ensure the safety of workers in places where they are exposed to the risk of electric shock, the following measures must be taken: a3> the workers in places where there could be an accumulation of radon, it is important to carry out measurement and monitoring campaigns.

 Contact us for advice on how to carry out a study of radon levels in your workplace: